 We need to wrap all components in

-BrowserRouter, map routes to components, and add links allowing to navigate between routes.
+BrowserRouter, map routes to components, and add links allowing us to navigate between routes.

-All changes that needs to be done take place in
+All changes that need to be done take place in

-Hello component, and link to books that displays the list of books from MongoDB in a table:
+Hello component, and a link to books that display the list of books from MongoDB in a table:

 Create book mutation

-To insert a new book to MongoDB, we need to create a
+To insert a new book into MongoDB, we need to create a

 In GraphQL we can fetch data with